Cinema of the Middle East

-Middle Eastern Cinema collectively refers to the film industries of Western Asia and part of North Africa.
+Middle Eastern cinema collectively refers to the film industries of West Asia and part of North Africa.
 By definition, it encompasses the film industries of Egypt, Iran, Bahrain, Iraq, Israel, Jordan, Kuwait, Lebanon, Palestine, Oman, Qatar, Saudi Arabia, Syria, United Arab Emirates, and Yemen.
 As such, the film industries of these countries are also part of the cinema of Asia, or in the case of Egypt, Africa.

 Since the inception of cinema in Europe and the United States, many people assumed that cinema in the Middle East arrived much later than Western Cinema.
-However, it was found that cinema was brought into most of the Arab countries by the beginning of the 20th century by Pathé Frères or the Lumière Brothers.
-Eventually by the 1950s Egyptian cinema was the main dominating Arab and Middle Eastern film industry and this led to many other Middle Eastern countries incorporating Egyptian conventions into their own films.
+However, it was found that cinema was brought into most of the Arab countries by the beginning of the 20th century, particularly in Egypt in 1896, by Pathé Frères or the Lumière Brothers.
+Eventually since the 1950s Egyptian cinema was and still is the main dominating Arab and Middle Eastern film industry and this led to many other Middle Eastern countries incorporating Egyptian conventions into their own films.

 Each Middle Eastern country has a different and distinctive culture of cinema which differs in both history and infrastructure.
 The historical component includes key events and trigger points which led to the inception or emergence of cinema in the Middle East.
 The infrastructural component defines the current institution and/or systems in place which facilitate the financing/development/exhibition of cinema, locally or internationally.

+Arab countries

 Bahrain

 The first cinema to be established in Bahrain consisted of a makeshift cinema set up in a cottage in 1922, with the first official cinema set up in 1937.
 Several more were established in the 1950s and 1960s, and the Bahrain Cinema and Film Distribution Company began operating in 1967, which was renamed the Bahrain Cinema Company in 1976.
 There are now a number of modern-style cinemas in Bahrain, including the 20-screen complex in Bahrain City Centre.
 (See Cinema of Bahrain).